 Not everyone’s favourite Dizzy game, but for me, this was the first Dizzy game I played and it has stuck with me ever since.
 The aim of the game is to escape the island whilst collecting all of the golden coins along the way.
 The graphics are fun and the in game music suits the game well.
 This is known to be the hardest of the Dizzy games, primarily because of the one hit death and it’s game over!
 Other Dizzy games have a number of lives or an energy bar.
 But that’s what made this game such a challenge and one I would keep coming back to again and again.

-One of many movie titles from Ocean, Robocop was a huge success on the Spectrum.
+One of many movie titles from Ocean, Robocop was a huge success on the system.
 Not a direct port of the arcade game, but more influenced by it, Robocop became one of the system’s biggest selling games.
 This is reflected by the fact it remained in the top 5 selling Spectrum games for almost two years!
 The game has a number of side scrolling shooting levels, separated with some fun mini games.

 Stunt Car Racer